Meet the board

 Maria Müller-Staub is the President of ACENDIO.
-She is former Professor at ZHAW University, Winterthur and Head of Nursing Development and Research at the Cityhospital Waid in Zürich, Switzerland.
-She has lead over 40 research projects and is founder of Pflege PBS (Nurse Consulting, Teaching, & Research), Wil.
-Her main focus is on nursing diagnostics, clinical decision-making and critical thinking, Standardised Nursing Languages (SNL), e-Health, nursing documentation, care quality and Clinical Information Systems.
-She consults healthcare institutions and education program developers for implementing SNL based on classifications of nursing diagnoses, interventions and outcomes.
+She is former Professor of ZHAW University in Winterthur, and is founder of Pflege PBS (Nurse Consulting, Teaching, & Research), Wil, Switzerland.
+She has led over 65 research projects on nursing diagnostics including a Nursing Process-Clinical Decision Support Standard (NP-CDSS).
+Her focus is on Standardized Nursing Languages (SNL), e-Health, nursing documentation, clinical decision-making and critical thinking.
+She consults healthcare institutions in implementing SNLs and in measuring the quality of the Advanced Nursing Process.
+Her instrument Quality of Diagnoses, Interventions and Outcomes (Q-DIO) was translated into eight languages and is used worldwide.
 Prof. Müller-Staub teaches in post-graduate nursing programs and supervises doctoral students.
-She is an expert on SNL and big data research, and was Dean of a nursing school for advanced degree programs.
-From 2011-2017 she was President of the Swiss Association for Nursing Research, representing ten Academic Societies: Acute Care, Cardiovascular Nursing, Patient Education, Ethics, Gerontology Nursing; Home Health Nursing, Oncology Nursing, Pediatric Nursing, Psychiatric and Rehabilitation Nursing.
-Maria Müller-Staub published over 245 scientific articles/chapters and held over 160 conference presentations.
+Formerly, she was Dean of a nursing school for advanced degree programs.
+From 2011-2017 she was President of the Swiss Association for Nursing Research.
+Maria Müller-Staub published over 310 scientific articles/chapters and has held over 200 conference presentations.

-Claudia Leoni-Scheiber is a registered nurse and intensive care specialist with 10 years practical experience.
-Claudia holds two master’s degrees: as nursing lecturer and in nursing science.
-Among her PhD-studies is an experimental intervention design with data and method triangulation to evaluate Guided Clinical Reasoning, an educational intervention for registered nurses.
-She is an experienced nurse educator and freelancer and consulted many healthcare institutions to use and evaluate nursing classifications and the Advanced Nursing Process – which is based on nursing classifications – and has published books and articles on this topic as well as on nurse-to-patient ratio and patient safety.
-Claudia is teaching and implementing Standardized Nursing Languages into practice and education to enhance nursing care and documentation.
+Claudia Leoni-Scheiber is a registered nurse and intensive care specialist with 10 years of clinical experience.
+Claudia holds master’s degrees as nursing lecturer and in nursing science.
+During her PhD program she performed an experimental study to evaluate Guided Clinical Reasoning, an educational intervention to support nurses in using Standardized Nursing Languages (SNLs).
+She is a freelancing educator and consults healthcare institutions to use the Advanced Nursing Process, which bases on nursing classifications.
+She published books and articles on this topic, and on nurse-to-patient ratio and patient safety.
+Claudia is teaching Critical Thinking and implementing SNLs into practice and education in University and tertiary level courses to enhance care quality and documentation.
 Her research focuses on the accuracy of nursing diagnoses, intervention effectiveness and measuring nursing-sensitive patient outcomes in Electronic Health Records.
-Claudia is lecturing these topics and Critical Thinking/Clinical Decision Making in University courses and in tertiary educational institutions for master prepared nurses.